 WHEREAS, health funding for Indian Country has been hurt by sequestration and government shutdown in the past.
 In FY 2013, sequestration cuts devastated Tribal communities throughout the United States.
 In a health care delivery system that has been chronically underfunded for decades, this was disastrous for clinics across Indian Country.

-THEREFORE BE IT RESOLVED, that CRIHB and NPAIHB urge the U.S. Congress to fully fund the IHS as fulfillment of the federal trust responsibility.
+THEREFORE BE IT RESOLVED, that CRIHB and NPAIHB urge the U.S. Congress to fully fund the IHS at $32 billion annually as fulfillment of the federal trust responsibility.

 BE IT FURTHER RESOLVED, that CRIHB and NPAIHB urge the U.S. Congress to permanently, fully exempt the IHS from sequestration.